Taking horses abroad if there’s no Brexit deal

 In the UK, equine ID documents (passports) are produced by passport issuing organizations (PIOs), which can include breed societies.
 Applications for ITAHC Certificate are made to the Animal and Plant Health Agency (APHA) and the certificate is then completed by an authorized Official Veterinarian (OV).
 OVs also produce the veterinary attestation, where required.
 APHA provides this service in England, Scotland and Wales.
 In Northern Ireland the Department of Agriculture, Environment & Rural Affairs’ Veterinary Service is responsible.
 This would continue to be the case in a ‘no deal’ scenario, with the changes outlined in this technical notice accommodated for.

-What if there is no deal after March 2019?
+What if there is a no deal Brexit?